tcmetzger/sphinx-favicon/README.md

   static favicon file(s) inside a directory listed in [Sphinx' `html_static_path`](https://www.sphinx-doc.org/en/master/usage/configuration.html?highlight=static#confval-html_static_path).
 If you use a relative path, use the `"static-file"` parameter.
 See below for examples.

-To configure sphinx-favicon, first add `"sphinx_favicon"` to the list of
+To configure Sphinx Favicon, first add `"sphinx_favicon"` to the list of
 extensions:

 ```python